 - 8.1 The primary duty of an External Examiner is to ensure that the standard of the degrees awarded by the College in the field of study concerned is consistent with that of the national university system. - 8.2 External Examiners shall have regard to the totality of the degree in respect of both syllabus and examination.
-The major part of their time should be devoted to those courses and examinations which are the main determinants of the degree classification examination. - 8.3 External Examiners shall be provided with sufficient briefing documentation to enable them to carry out their duties.
-As a minimum, this should include copies of the programme specification, syllabus, examples of previous examination questions, and the marking scheme. - 8.4 External Examiners shall be invited to participate in the setting of examination papers, and each individual paper shall be considered and approved by at least one External Examiner. - 8.5 External Examiners have the right to inspect any script or other assessed examination material allocated to the College Board of which they are members and may be asked to adjudicate upon borderline cases. - 8.6 The Chair of the Board or Joint Board of Examiners shall determine the distribution of duties between External Examiners.
+The major part of their time should be devoted to those modules and examinations which are the main determinants of the degree classification examination. - 8.3 External Examiners shall be provided with sufficient briefing documentation to enable them to carry out their duties.
+As a minimum, this should include copies of the programme specification, syllabus, examples of previous examination questions, and the marking scheme. - 8.4 External Examiners shall be invited to participate in the setting of examination papers, and each individual paper shall be considered and approved by at least one External Examiner. - 8.5 External Examiners have the right to inspect any script or other assessed examination material allocated to the College Board of which they are members and may be asked to comment upon borderline cases. - 8.6 The Chair of the Board or Joint Board of Examiners shall determine the distribution of duties between External Examiners.
 External Examiners may be asked to sample scripts or other assessed examination material and to take part in viva voce, practical, clinical and other examinations where these are specified.
 In those cases where it is agreed that the internal examiners should make a selection of scripts to be sent to an External Examiner, the principles for such selection must be agreed in advance.
 The guiding principle for the selection of scripts is that External Examiners should have enough evidence to determine that internal marking and classifications are of an appropriate standard and are consistent.
 External Examiners should see a sample of scripts from the top, the middle and the bottom of the range.
 They should normally see all scripts of borderline candidates and see all scripts assessed internally as failures.
-To carry out these duties effectively External Examiners should not be overburdened with duties such as second marking of scripts. - 8.7 External Examiners shall be required to attend meetings in relevant subjects of Boards or Joint Boards of Examiners where recommendations on the results of individual examinations are being considered and at which significant decisions are to be taken.
+External Examiners should not be required to engage in marking. - 8.7 External Examiners shall be required to attend meetings in relevant subjects of Boards or Joint Boards of Examiners where recommendations on the results of individual examinations are being considered and at which significant decisions are to be taken.
 The Chair of the Board or Joint Board of Examiners shall ensure that External Examiners are invited to attend such meetings.
-External Examiners should be given as much notice as possible of the date of the final meeting of examiners (see also paragraph 19.2).
+External Examiners should be given as much notice as possible of the date of the final meeting of examiners (see also paragraph 20.2).
 External Examiners shall be asked to confirm that they are content to endorse the agreed list of marks. - 8.8 External Examiners are asked to submit a written report each year, on the form provided, to the Provost, on the standard of the examinations, which may include observations on teaching, programme structure and programme content.
-An annual summary of External Examiners' reports will be presented to the meeting of the Science Studies Committee, Engineering Studies Committee or Medical Studies Committee as appropriate.
-If an External Examiner so wishes, he/she may send a separate confidential report to the Provost.
+An annual summary of External Examiners' reports will be presented to a

-8.9 External Examiners are asked to submit an overview report to the Provost at the end of their term of office.
+- meeting of the relevant Faculty Education Committee.
+If an External Examiner so wishes, they may send a separate confidential report to the Provost. - 8.9 External Examiners are asked to submit an overview report to the Provost at the end of their term of office.